peterdemin/peterdemin.github.io/source/17_notes/22-a_senior_engineer_s_guide_to_the_system_design_interview_part_4_.md

         - GET /ticket/
         - GET /search/event/?location=...&dates=...
     - Scalability:
-        - Traffic is spiky, hot events will have thousands of users trying to by tickets as as they're available.
+        - Traffic is spiky; hot events will have thousands of users trying to buy tickets as soon as they're available.
         - 10K RPM for sales.
         - Several events launching at the same time.
         - Read-only fallback